Pranit5895/COMPETITIVE-CODING/README.md

 # COMPETITIVE-CODING
 This repository consists of various coding sites problem solution which will be added.
 Create folder for any different language or different site you wish to contribute the solution for!!
+You can freely contribute to this repository following the below mentioned procedure.
 # How to Contribute
 1. Fork the repo and clone it in your local machine.
 2. Create branch with your name